prasunbairagi/iNotebook/README.md

-# Getting Started with Create React App
+# iNotebook

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For backend Node.js and Express.js has been used with mongoDB as a database

 ## Available Scripts